Wide moments of $L$-functions I: Twists by class group characters of imaginary quadratic fields: Introduction

 The first example in the literature of an asymptotic evaluation of a (higher) wide moment of automorphic $L$-functions, seems to be the work of Bettin \cite{Be17} on Dirichlet $L$-functions (note that here the terminology {\lq\lq}iterated moments{\rq\rq} is used):

 as $p\rightarrow \infty$ with $p$ prime, for some $\delta >0$ and $c_{n,i}\in \R$.
-Here the asteriks on the sum means that the summation is restricted to primitive Dirichlet characters.
-This result is a corollary of the moment calculation of the Estermann function (which we think of as the underlying automorphic periods in this case).
-Another relevant result is the calculation of Chinta \cite{Chinta05} corresponding to a wide moment with $n=3$ for quadratic Dirichlet $L$-functions.
-The asymptotics (\ref{eq:Bettin}) was later generalized (with an extra average over the modulus $q$) by the author \cite[Corollary 1.9]{No19} to the wide moments of
+Here the asteriks on the sum means that the summation is restricted to primitive Dirichlet characters and we used the shorthand $\mathbf{Wide}(p,n):=\mathbf{Wide}(\widehat{(\Z/p\Z)^\times)},n)$.
+This result is a corollary of the moment calculation of the \emph{Estermann function} (which we think of as the underlying automorphic periods in this case).
+Another related result is the calculation of Chinta \cite{Chinta05} corresponding to a wide moment with $n=3$ for quadratic Dirichlet $L$-functions.